yggdrasilradio/roguelike/README.md

 - Constrain scrolling
 - Draw player and scroll him around
 - Number displaying routines to put values into the status areas
-- Reduce complexity of the maze to make it look prettier and less crowded

 **Done**

 - Page flipping
-- Proper dungeon creation
+- Proper dungeon maze creation
+- Reduce complexity of the maze to make it look prettier and less crowded